Hammerin’ Harry

 Developer: Irem Publisher: Irem Released: 1992 Genre: Action

 Hammerin’ Harry is an odd series.
 It is very similar to Konami’s Goemon series in that focuses on one specific period in the country’s history, in this case the swinging 80s.
 Despite their absurd take on Japanese society that flavor was retained when they were brought overseas.
-That wasn’t always a recipe for success; Konami would wait until the SNES to try Goemon in the states.
+That was not always a recipe for success; Konami would wait until the SNES to try Goemon in the states.
 But Irem were more adventurous, at least in the arcade.
 But Hammerin’ Harry probably wasn’t successful, as the NES version missed US shores.
 It did hit Europe however, but its not like you need a localization to enjoy this solid little romp.

 Despite its Japanese origin Hammerin’ Harry’s story working class man is universal.
 One day the Rusty Nail Corporation tears down Harry’s home.
 Not because they want the land.
 Not because he wouldn’t pay his protection money.
-No, because fuck you, that’s why.
+No, because fuck you, that is why.
 What’s a man to do?
 Grab a big ass hammer to get some justice, that’s what.
 Next to R-Type Hammerin’ Harry is Irem’s longest running series.
 While it starts out grounded it goes to some weird places later, which is probably why it has been Japan exclusive since.
 This first entry is a port of the arcade game and a late release in Europe; 1992 when support had all but dried up.
 Its an odd choice for a late release but any quality game is worth it regardless of the year, of which this qualifies.

 Hammerin’ Harry on the NES is not an exact arcade port.
 Irem has moved some stages around and outright removed others.
 In their place are new levels, making this a unique take on the arcade game for those already familiar with it.
 There have been some slight gameplay tweaks but for the better.
 Honestly, I’m surprised this did not come to the US; the NES was not as popular in Europe yet Hammerin’ Harry was released there with some of the ghastliest box art known to man.